Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Introduction

-In the medical domain, there are also datasets available for training multi-modal models, such as MIMIC-CXR~\cite{johnson2019mimic} containing 377,110 chest images and 227,827 corresponding diagnostic reports, and CheXpert~\cite{irvin2019chexpert} containing 224,316 chest images with semantic labels.
-While these datasets are smaller in scale compared to natural image datasets, models pretrained on them are better suited for medical tasks like classification, retrieval, and VQA.
 To address the scarcity of medical data, studies~\cite{chen2023fine, zhang2023multi} have introduced self-supervised training into the CLIP framework to further enhance encoder performance.
-Additionally, weak labels between images and texts have been incorporated during pretraining to aid multi-modal alignment~\cite{wang2022medclip}.
-Some studies~\cite{huang2021gloria, wang2022multi} utilized fine-grained alignment between chest image patches and text tokens for pretraining, similar to approaches~\cite{yao2021filip} in natural image domains.
-However, unlike natural images, the relationship between medical images and diagnostic texts is often more complex and challenging to learn, and in some domains, the available datasets for training remain small in scale.
-Consequently, models trained in the pretraining phase are prone to over-fitting, learning non-essential shortcut~\cite{RobertGeirhos2020ShortcutLI} features, thereby diminishing the model's generalization and interpretability.
+Additionally, weak labels between images and texts have been incorporated during pre-training to aid multi-modal alignment~\cite{wang2022medclip}.
+Some studies~\cite{huang2021gloria, wang2022multi} utilized fine-grained alignment between chest image patches and text tokens for pre-training~\cite{yao2021filip}.
+However, unlike natural images and text, the relationship between medical images and diagnostic text is often more complex and challenging to learn.
+Moreover, with insufficient data, models are prone to learning shortcut features unrelated to disease diagnosis, resulting in poor generalization ability~\cite{RobertGeirhos2020ShortcutLI,ma2023rectify,Ma2023}.
+Therefore, it is crucial to learn useful alignment information from relatively limited medical multi-model datasets.